Writers, proofreaders, link checkers needed! Please help... Visit our Volunteer jobs page!

 I was born and raised mostly in Texas, mostly because we lived in Florida for 2 years, since my dad's company needed him down there or something.
 Talk about humidity!
 O_o lol

 I was also raised in a Christian household, and am now thankful to my parents for forcing me to go to church when I was little.
-I wouldn't know what I do now, and might not even be here, since any thought of suicide never got at all serious or lasted very long, since it came along with the thought of what I would be seeing next: the Judgement.
+I wouldn't know what I do now, and might not even be here, since any thought of suicide never got at all serious or lasted very long, since it came along with the thought of what I would be seeing next: the Judgment.
 Not so much whether I'd go to Heaven or Hell, but that He would be angry with the things I've done, including suicide, which as far as I was concerned, would've been a few seconds ago.

 I've also gone on 3 mission trips now, with my youth group.
 Mission trips are awesome!
 Not always fun or whatever, but always purposeful, since on our second one, at the end of one day, another youth group on missions passing through the area had a wreck and one of them was killed.